When it comes to income taxes there's actually something animal lovers are wagging about: Fostering a pet is tax deductible.

-A new landmark court case has volunteers barking up a storm about the paw-sitive news!
+A landmark court case has volunteers barking up a storm about the paw-sitive news.
 What are the keys to getting the deduction?
-Massachusetts-based tax attorney and CPA Kevin Long says, "The basic requirements are that the expenses have to be directly related and solely attributable to the rendition of services to a qualified 501(c)(3) organization."

-This new development is the cat's meow for people who love animals.
+This taxing development is the cat's meow for people who love animals.
 But how do you make sure you qualify?

 Unreimbursed expenses must be directly connected with and solely attributable to the rendition of services to a charitable organization.

 Document all of your expenses.
 Keep a journal if you need to but detail any expense that is not obvious.
 Keep your receipts and cancelled checks.
-You can claim any expense related to their care including vet bills, medicines, supplies, food, etc. It is apparent you can claim cleaning supplies, and a portion of your home utilities if your operation is substantial enough.
+You can claim any expense related to their care including vet bills, medicines, supplies, food, etc. You can claim cleaning supplies, and a portion of your home utilities if your operation is substantial enough.

 Be sure what you claim is reasonable.

-If your head is now aching after sifting through "Foster Pet Tax Deductions 101," animal rescue groups say another 'bottom line' you should remember is: You will be save furry, cute lives.
-The moment a dog or cat gets sprung from a "kill shelter" into a foster home, they're off death row.
+If your head is now aching after sifting through "Foster Pet Tax Deductions 101," animal rescue groups say there’s another bottom line you should remember: You will be saving furry, cute lives.
+The moment an animal gets sprung from a kill shelter into a foster home, they're off death row.

-If you'd like to get involved in animal rescue, or have a favorite breed you'd like to foster, just jump online and search for local rescue groups, (Example searches: "Massachusetts Lab rescue", "California Pug rescue", "Chicago Calico rescue" or even "Austin cat rescue") they'd love to hear from you… and Uncle Sam sounds like he'll be ready to accept your tax deduction for helping to save a life!
+If you'd like to get involved in animal rescue, or have a favorite breed you'd like to foster, just jump online and search for local rescue groups, (Example searches: "Massachusetts Lab rescue", "California Pug rescue", "Chicago Calico rescue" or even "Austin cat rescue") they'd love to hear from you, and Uncle Sam should be ready to accept your tax deduction for helping to save a life!

 This Watchdog Mary article originally appeared in Yahoo! and Galtime.com